 For a person to be guilty of blackmail, the threat they make does not need to involve physical violence but does need to be serious in nature.
 However, if the person knows that they will have a severe effect on the victim even though the threats might not usually be considered serious, for example if the victim is vulnerable in some way, this can still amount to blackmail.

 The maximum sentence for blackmail is imprisonment of up to 14 years.

 A blackmail conviction carries with it a potentially life altering penalty, and at Stephen Lickrish & Associates we are aware of the fear and anxiety this can cause – not only for the person charged but also their loved ones.
 We are known for our excellent client care and are happy to answer any questions you or your loved ones may have.

 If you are charged with blackmail, you need a specialist criminal defence solicitor by your side who will fearlessly defend your case, and ensure you have the best chance of achieving a not guilty verdict.
 Cases involving alleged blackmail need a strong, detailed defence strategy and the careful assessment and cross-examination of the evidence against you.

-Contact our Blackmail Defence Lawyers in Manchester, England
+Contact our Blackmail Defence Lawyers in Manchester, London, Birmingham, England & Wales

 If you have been charged or think you may be charged with blackmail, please get in touch.
 You can do this via the enquiry form on our website or by phoning us during office hours at 0161 237 1913.
 You can also email us at firstname.lastname@example.org.
 For urgent advice, contact our 24 hour freephone helpline on 0800 988 64 22.